3.3 Contextual Inquiry

 -

 Define your research question.
-One sentence.
-“How do mid-market accountants actually close the books at month-end?” is a research question.
-“Learn about accountants” is not.
-The question shapes what you’ll watch for and which workflow steps you’ll ask the customer to walk you through.
+Create one clear research question.
+For example, “How do mid-market accountants actually close the books at month-end?”
+“Learn about accountants” is not sufficiently focused.
+The question shapes what you’ll watch for and which workflow steps you’ll ask the participant to walk you through.

 -

-Recruit five or more customers in their real environment.
-A contextual inquiry done at the customer’s desk during their actual workday produces different data than one done over coffee.
+Recruit five or more participants in their real environment.
+A contextual inquiry done at the participant’s desk during their actual workday produces different data than one done over coffee.
 If the problem only happens at certain times (month-end close, surge periods, mornings), schedule the visit for then.
-Recruit at least five customers — small samples mean any single observation is anecdote until a pattern repeats.
+Recruit at least five participants — small samples mean any single observation is anecdote until a pattern repeats.

 -

 Train the observer pair.
 Pair the lead researcher with a second observer when possible — one focuses on the work, the other captures notes and timestamps.
-Both should agree in advance on the four principles (context, partnership, interpretation, focus) and on what counts as a workaround worth probing.
+Both should agree in advance on what counts as a workaround worth probing.
 If you’re solo, plan to record the session so you can re-watch instead of trying to take notes mid-observation.

 -

 Prepare a framing statement.
 Two or three sentences you read at the start of the session: who you are, what you’re trying to learn, that you’ll mostly watch, and that you may interrupt occasionally to ask what they just did.
-Make clear they’re the expert and you’re the apprentice.
+Make clear they’re the expert and you’re the apprentice — something like “I’d like to watch you do [task] the way you normally would.
+I’ll mostly watch and ask a few questions along the way.”

 -